norachams/HTN-BE-Challenge/README.md

 ## Improvements:
-- Connecting the backend to a frontend so it can be easier to interact with the user endpoints
+- Connecting the backend to a frontend so it can be easier to interact with the endpoints
-- I would've liked to add some tests but I did not have enough time
+- I would've liked to add some tests but I did not have enough time.
-- Creating endpoints to retrieve the information of each hacker registred in a specific event.
-So if we want to see who registred for an event and how many hackers are registred.
+- Creating endpoints to retrieve the information of each hacker registered in a specific event.
+This way we can to see who and how many people registered for an event.
-- Adding some error handling troughout the api so we can get more specific error.
+- Adding some error handling throughout the code.
+This ensures that when we run into an error we get a more specific idea of where its coming from and whats causing it.

-- If I had proir knowlodge of how to use SQL and rest APIs I feel like I would have finished it faster and implemented more endpoints to make it better.
+- If I had proir knowlodge of how to use SQL and rest APIs I feel like I would have finished it faster and implemented more endpoints and improvements to make it better.
 Nevertheless it was a great and fun learning opportunity.
 Thank you for your consideration.